-The population of San Jose is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.79% of adults in San Jose have a bachelor's degree or even advanced degree.
+The citizens of San Jose are very well educated compared to the average community in the nation: 38.79% of adults in San Jose have a bachelor's degree or even advanced degree.

 The per capita income in San Jose in 2010 was $35,811, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $143,244 for a family of four.
 However, San Jose contains both very wealthy and poor people as well.

 San Jose is an extremely ethnically-diverse city.
 The people who call San Jose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Jose residents report their race to be Asian, followed by White.
 San Jose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 32.94% of the city’s residents.
 Important ancestries of people in San Jose include Irish, English, Italian, and European.